gnosispay/pse-react-native/README.md

 **Authentication errors:**

-- Double-check your appId, authToken, and cardToken
+- Double-check your appId, gnosisPayApiAuthToken, and cardToken
 - Verify tokens haven't expired
 - Contact your PSE provider for token validation